 Three years before 1992, my work experiences taught me skills in process documentation research, primarily among others, my report writing skill.

-The job entailed living in the area and documenting all the activities of the people involved in the program for one year.
+The job entailed living in the area and documenting all the farmer’s organisation and people involved in the program for one year.

-We were also tasked to write narratives of meetings, which were very voluminous as it covered day-to-day activities of project participants in the field.
+We were also tasked to write narratives of meetings, which were very voluminous as they covered the day-to-day activities of project participants in the field.

 Then, we organised these narratives into topics and issues, a shorter but comprehensive monthly report.

-These are photos of our training at the Institute of Philippine Culture, Ateneo de Manila University in 1989.
+These are photos of our training at the Institute of Philippine Culture, Ateneo de Manila University, in 1989.
+It was my initiation and induction into the field of process documentation research.
+I’m the smiling guy holding a marker in the photo.

-Interestingly, I discovered that the research we did is used as a reference in a study by C. M. Wijayaratna, et al. In this study, the authors described the intensity of doing PDR.
+Interestingly, I discovered that the research we did is used as a reference in a study by C. M. Wijayaratna et al. In this study, the authors described the intensity of PDR.

 See the bibliography page, where my name appears as co-author –>>Farmers organizing farmers: a methodological study of Farmer Irrigators’ Organization Program in the Philippines BIBLIOGRAPHY